jackdewinter/pymarkdown/newdocs/src/contribute.md

 ## Still Here?

 If none of this has scared you off, you may want to consider helping our team out with the development of this project.
-Even if it is only for a small rule change, a small rule, or an extension, we can help you learn what you need to contribute.
+Even if it is only for something small, we can help you learn what you need to contribute.